saimasiddique/saimasiddique/README.md

 #### I am a Fresh Graduate

-I am an enthusiastic, ambitious developer, eager to contribute to make open source more accessible.Hands-on experience planning, analyzing, and implementing assigned projects and establishing schedules and project parameters.Apart from programming, I love movies and travelling.
+I am a motivated and passionate learner.
+Problem solving and learning Python are two things that interest me.
+I am currently learning web development.
+Next I'd like to learn more about NLP, AI, and ML.
+I'm a Computer Science student who wants to expand my computer science expertise.
+Apart from problem solving, I love movies and travelling.

 ![Profile views](https://gpvc.arturio.dev/saimasiddique)